ministryofjustice/security-guidance/docs/password-managers.md

 There are several password managers used within the MoJ.
 [LastPass](https://www.lastpass.com/) and [1Password](https://1password.com/) are probably the most popular for personal or team passwords.
 Example password vaults would be Hashicorp Vault, Kubernetes Secrets or AWS Key Management.

 For individual use, have a look at LastPass and 1Password.
 See which one you like best, and try it out.
-When you decide on a password manager, request approval from your line manager to install and use it: “I'm planning to install and use XYZ to manage my passwords, is that OK?”.
+When you decide on a password manager, request approval from your line manager to install and use it: "I'm planning to install and use XYZ to manage my passwords, is that OK?".

 See also [Using LastPass Enterprise](using-lastpass.md).